MicrosoftDocs/cpp-docs/docs/mfc/reference/cdaodatabase-class.md

 Represents a connection to an Access database using Data Access Objects (DAO).

 > [!NOTE]
 > Data Access Object (DAO) is supported through Office 2013.
-DAO 3.6 is the final version, and it's considered obsolete.
+DAO 3.6 is the final version, and is obsolete.

 ## Syntax